ABRG-Models/morphologica/docs/ref/visual/visualmodel.md

                         std::array<float, 3> colStart, std::array<float, 3> colEnd,
                         float r = 1.0f, int segments = 12, float flare = 0.0f)
 ```

+## Lines

+If a tube is the wrong kind of line for your visualization, you may need a 'flat line'.
+We have `VisualModel::computeFlatLine` and friends.

 ## Cones

 Use `computeCone` to draw a cone.
 Provide coordinates of the centre of the cone base, the tip along with colour, radius, number of segments to draw with and finally a ringoffset, the effect of which is obvious in the image below (it offsets the circle of the cone away from the base so that the cone effectively becomes a double cone with two tips).